-Quality audit of cases should be prioritised in order of the age of the case of the age of the case to avoid any undue delay for the VPB and for the applicant, where possible.
+Quality audit of cases should be prioritised in order of the age of the case to avoid any undue delay for the VPB and for the applicant, where possible.
 The VPB may also have a function to prioritise cases and this should be taken into account by the AP.